Christine A. Rabinak, PhD, Assistant Professor & Lab Director

-I am currently a doctoral student Clinical Psychology with a focus in developmental psychopathology and statistics.
+I am currently a doctoral student Clinical Psychology and a MPSI Predoctoral Fellow with a focus in developmental psychopathology and statistics.
 My research focuses broadly on the resilient and multidimensional (neurological, biological, psychosocial, etc.) development of children and young people who have experienced trauma, community stressors, and demographic and associated risks (e.g. racism, poverty, medical conditions).
 I am delighted to be a part of the TNP2 lab!
 As part of this lab, I am involved in several projects in which I primarily conduct clinical interviews with children and families with adverse experiences in order to understand how these experiences effect functional and structural changes in the emotional centers of the brain.
 In addition to my research pursuits, I work clinically with children, adolescents and families in outpatient, community, integrative health settings.

 Laura Crespo, M.A., TLLP, THINK Research Assistant